tsunami416604/azure-docs.hu-hu/articles/monitoring/monitoring-container-health.md

     ```

 2. Mentse a fájlt **existingClusterOnboarding.json** egy helyi mappába.
-3. Másolja és illessze be a következő JSON-szintaxist a létrehozott fájlba:
+3. A következő JSON-szintaxist illessze be a fájlba:

     ```json
     {